-Tooth extraction is one of the least popular procedures but often one of the most necessary treatments.
-Tooth extractions involve removing teeth from the mouth for several reasons, including tooth decay, impacted wisdom teeth, orthodontic treatments, periodontal disease, trauma, and other damage.
+Tooth extraction in Manalapan Township NJ, is one of the least popular procedures but often one of the most necessary treatments.
+Tooth extraction in Manalapan Township involve removing teeth from the mouth for several reasons, including tooth decay, impacted wisdom teeth, orthodontic treatments, periodontal disease, trauma, and other damage.
 At Ardent Dental Arts in Englishtown, New Jersey, we try to make your tooth extraction process as safe and comfortable as possible.

 If you have not scheduled in advance for a particular reason, our dentist Dr. Ravneet Nanda will first assess the affected tooth and discuss with you exactly why you might need its extraction.
 If the tooth is abscessed, you will be given a course of antibiotics before the dental extraction.
 In addition, we will assess your general health and the medication you are currently taking to avoid complications during your extractions.